A proposal for the origin of the anomalous magnetic moment: The metrical magnetic moment for charged particles

-It is important to point out here that the value of the magnetic moment obtained in the previous section contains only the general contribution for any particle, be it charged or not.
-Charged particles have an extra source for $ \mu $ that is related to their charge.
-The electron standard magnetic moment, for instance, is the Bohr magneton $ \mu_{B} = e \, \hbar /2 m_{e}.$ Thus the total value of the electron magnetic moment should read
+It is important to emphasize that the value of the magnetic moment obtained in the previous section contains only the general contribution for any particle.
+Charged particles have an extra source for $ \mu $ that is related to their charge, of course.
+For instance, the standard magnetic moment of the electron is the Bohr magneton $\mu_{B} = e \, \hbar /2 m_{e}$.
+Thus, the total value of the electron magnetic moment ($\mu_e$) should be read as

-The first part is the standard term and the second corresponds to the geometrical part.
-Quantum corrections could be added to this formula.
+The first part corresponds to the standard magnetic moment, the second one corresponds to our proposal, the $\hat{E}-$metrical contribution and the last one comes from loop-quantum corrections.